javiexin/extension/API.md

 * The `validate` method now accepts 'enable', 'dir', 'require\_php' and 'require\_phpbb', and calls the corresponding validation function
 * All validation functions now throw exceptions; for functions that returned boolean false, there is a new default parameter to keep backward compatibility when needed
 * The function `output_template_data` now throws an exception; should be removed, but due to inheritance, must be present, but SHOULD NOT be used
+* **NEW 1.0.1**: All validation methods now allow the choice of throwing exceptions or returning boolean false on failure; the default parameter values are per the original behaviour

 ## New Improved Extension Manager functionality